vygr/ChrysaLisp/STATUS.md

 (defun) and (defmacro) now prebind by default.
 New (defun-unbound) macro for any situation where this is not desired.

+Start of the move of GUI Widget classes over to Lisp classes.
+Only the time critical compositor methods will remain in VP code.

 ------

 New (class), (method), (method) and (.) macro in `class/lisp/boot.inc` to